-In his independent work at Princeton, Furman employed various social science techniques to examine the ways in which social group identities explain citizen political behavior.
+Furman graduated from Princeton University, where he concentrated in American Politics with a focus in quantitative methods.
+At Princeton, Furman employed social science techniques to examine the ways in which social group identities explain citizen political behavior.
 He also worked as a research assistant for Professor Tali Mendelberg, taught financial literacy and entrepreneurship skills to prison inmates, and served on the Undergraduate Committee of the Politics Department.

-As a White House Intern in the National Economic Council in 2016, Furman worked closely with his supervisors on TechHire, an initiative by President Obama to meet employer demand by helping low-skill workers get trained and hired.
-This experience stirred in him an interest in working at the intersection of technology, inequality and social welfare.
+Furman served as a White House Intern in the National Economic Council in 2016, where he worked on TechHire, an initiative by President Obama to meet employer demand by training low-skill workers.